 Primary and Revision Rhinoplasty

 Let’s start with the basics.
-If you’re getting a nose surgery for the first time, it is a primary rhinoplasty.
-Regardless of what is being done to your nose, any changes to the original internal or external parts of your nose make this procedure a primary rhinoplasty.
+If you’re getting nose surgery for the first time, it is a primary rhinoplasty.
+Any changes to the original internal or external parts of your nose make this procedure a primary rhinoplasty.

-Much like the way that noses vary across different genders and faces, they also vary across ethnicities.
+Noses vary across different genders and faces and across ethnicities.
 Ethnic rhinoplasty is a broad term that describes a nose surgery designed to improve the aesthetic nature of your nose while maintaining your ethnic character.

 Open and Closed Rhinoplasty